-- All the debug signals in the Observation interface are sampled by ELACLK.
+- All the debug and qualifier signals in the Observation interface are sampled by ELACLK.
 These signals are not synchronized to ELACLK inside the ELA-600, and must be driven from logic clocked by ELACLK outside the ELA-600. - The Authentication interface signals, SPIDEN, DBGEN, NIDEN, and SPNIDEN, must be synchronized to ELACLK outside the ELA-600. - To aid debug, it is advantageous to have the ELA operational during reset or during power management events of the sampled IP, such as powering down one of multiple cores.
 Take care with debug signals that originate from processors or other IP.
 The sampled IP could be power-gated or have asynchronous resets that could cause glitching or false sampling by the ELA.
-De-assert SIGCLKEN<n> when debug inputs are changing because of: - Assertion or de-assertion of isolation logic for debug signals that cross power domains. - Assertion or de-assertion of asynchronous resets to the sampled IP. - The STOPCLOCK output must not affect the initialization of the SoC following a Cold reset. - The TSVALUE signals in the Timestamp interface must be synchronized to ELACLK. - Synchronizer cell models are connected to ELAQREQn and CTTRIGOUTACK[1:0] inputs, and can be replaced with library cells during implementation.
+Deassert SIGCLKEN<n> when debug inputs are changing because of: - Assertion or deassertion of isolation logic for debug signals that cross power domains. - Assertion or deassertion of asynchronous resets to the sampled IP. - The STOPCLOCK output must not affect the initialization of the SoC following a Cold reset. - The TSVALUE signals in the Timestamp interface must be synchronized to ELACLK. - Synchronizer cell models are connected to ELAQREQn, CTTRIGIN[1:0], and EXTTRIG[5:0] inputs, and can be replaced with library cells during implementation.

-3.6 Current State register descriptions on page 3-56
+3.4 Current State register summary on page 3-56